FelixdelasPozas/TrayWeather/readme.md

 - [Repository information](#repository-information)

 # Description
 Tray Weather is a simple application to retrieve and show weather information for a given geographic location in a small dialog and in the Windows OS system tray.
 When executed the application sits in the system tray, showing the current weather icon.
 The tray icon tooltip shows the location, weather description and temperature.
 The tray menu provides access to the weather and configuration dialogs.
 If there is a network error and the information cannot be retrieved the tray icon will inform of the error and show the error icon.

 The computer location can be automatically obtained by using the services of [http://ip-api.com/](http://ip-api.com/) or entered manually by specifying latitude and longitude coordinates.
-The weather and maps information are obtained from [OpenWeatherMap](http://openweathermap.org/).
-To obtain weather information from OpenWeatherMap you need to register in their website and enter the given API Key into the Tray Weather configuration dialog.
+The weather information are obtained from [OpenWeatherMap](http://openweathermap.org/) and maps are from OpenWeatherMap and [Google](https://www.google.com/maps).
+To obtain weather information from OpenWeatherMap you need to register in their website and enter the given API Key into the Tray Weather configuration dialog (currently only the free plan is supported).

 > **_NOTE:_**  Please note that after you register in OpenWeatherMap and are given an API key, that key **may not be valid right away**.
 If you enter the API key in TrayWeather and get an "host requires authentication" error, you must wait a little longer until it becomes valid.